ABCxFF/diepindepth/protocol/connection/api.md

 ## DiepIO Game Server Endpoints

 This endpoint lists servers hosted on the m28 server api for diep.io.
-It is used to find a server by gamemode, one server per region is listed, so there may be more in the region than shown..
+It is used to find a server by gamemode, one server per region is listed, so there may be more in the region than shown.

 URL `https://api.n.m28.io/endpoint/diepio-{gamemode}/findEach`